 Kathleen Tolan, Senior Deputy Director of the TCRWP, performs ground-breaking work in Project schools, oversees most of the TCRWP's annual institutes, and is part of its leadership team.
 She mentors teacher-leaders, school administrators, and staff developers with special emphasis on upper grade reading.
 Kathleen is co-author of multiple titles in both the upper grade reading and writing Units of Study series, as well as of The Literary Essay: From Character to Compare/Contrast, Grade 6, in the middle school writing Units of Study series.

 Mary Ehrenworth, Ed.D., Deputy Director of the TCRWP, oversees the Project's work with middle school teachers, coaches, principals, and students and also takes a lead role in developing materials, ideas, and relationships with other organizations.
-Among other publications, Mary is the co-author of The Power of Grammar, Pathways to the Common Core, and titles in Units of Study for Teaching Reading/Writing.
-She is also co-author of the middle school writing Units of Study books, Investigative Journalism and Position Papers: Research and Argument.
+Among other publications, Mary is the co-author of The Power of Grammar, Pathways to the Common Core, and of various titles in the Reading and Writing Units of Study series, including the middle school books, Investigative Journalism and Position Papers: Research and Argument.
 Mary is a frequent keynote speaker at Project events and national conferences.